TheSunCat/Sudoku/README.md

 - Microsoft Windows (untested, unsupported): `flutter build windows`

 You will find the build output inside your platform's folder within `./build/`.
 All contributions are welcome!

+## Credits
+The design of this app takes inspiration from the excellent [Sudoku - The Clean One](https://play.google.com/store/apps/details?id=ee.dustland.android.dustlandsudoku) app available on the Google Play Store.
+Thanks!

 <br><br>
 ---